 Finally, we have engaged with our key stakeholders to ensure that we can work together to promote success across all our shared strategic initiatives.
 This Corporate Plan recognises strategic and operational development locally and regionally together with the opportunities that will arise.
 It aligns with strategic objectives of a number of key stakeholders, including the University of Kent, Medway Council and key funders.
 In particular, this plan has been written with a number of strategic initiatives in mind, namely:

 We commit to remaining entrepreneurial, dynamic, ambitious and progressive within the context of excellence and balance of use in all we do to the benefit of those engaging with this amazing place.
+We have a clear ambition to be an organisation that emerges from a global pandemic both financially resilient and with a focus on the delivery of our charitable objectives.

 Read the full Corporate Plan here...